 Is Trump actually getting arrested this week?
 Here's what we know

-After years of facing investigation after investigation, former President Donald Trump says one of those probes will lead to his arrest on Tuesday.
+After years of facing investigation after investigation, former President Donald Trump says one of those probes will lead to his arrest.

 If it comes to pass, Trump would be the first former president to be indicted — and likely the first presidential candidate to campaign while facing criminal charges.